 Shutdown Timer is a useful GNOME extension that lets you easily schedule automatic shutdown conveniently from the system tray menu.

 Step 2) Go to the Shutdown Timer extension webpage and turn on the slider.
-Note that the GNOME extensions only work with Firefox and Chrome/Chromium browser only.
+Note that the GNOME extensions only work with Firefox and Chrome/Chromium browser.

 Step 3) Turn ON the extension and complete the installation.